-The SA Fisheries Museum is pleased to report that we are slowly recovering from the effects of the pandemic, in that the visitor statistics have doubled in the July to June period 2021/2022.
-We have the expectation that this rise in visitors will continue.
-We also had 845 visitors to the museum's Facebook page in the same period.
+The SA Fisheries Museum is pleased to report that there is a slow recovery from the effects of the covid-19 pandemic in that the visitor statistics have doubled in the July to June period 2021/2022.
+There were also 845 visitors to the museum's Facebook page in the same period.